 If you are facing any kind of child custody or parenting time decision involving incidents of domestic violence, rely on our Passaic County child custody attorneys to protect your legal rights.

 Paterson, NJ Child Custody Lawyers and False Accusations of Domestic Violence

 In the situation where a parent falsely accused another parent of domestic violence, that may also carry weight when determining child custody and parenting time.
 False accusations of such a serious magnitude are a form of parental alienation.
 This means that not only will the accused parent be affected by these harmful lies, but the child may also be unduly influenced into having negative feelings towards the innocent parent.

-Family Court judges will consider false accusations of any kind as a serious stain upon the accusing parent’s character and judgement.
+Family Court judges will consider false accusations of any kind as a serious stain upon the accusing parent’s character and judgment.
 Ultimately, child custody hearings are meant to provide for the best interests of the children.
 If a parent is dishonest and/or vindictive enough to take such drastic measures, he or she may not be a mentally fit parent.
 Depending on the nature of the accusations and other relevant factors, the parent who falsely accused another parent of domestic abuse may have their child custody rights limited or even denied.

 Contact our Woodland Park Child Custody and Parenting Time Attorneys Today

 The family law attorneys of The Montanari Law Group understand those child custody proceedings involving a history of domestic violence in any manner can be exceedingly complex.
 Lean on the experience we have built through assisting clients in New Jersey towns including Clifton, Wayne, Paterson, Woodland Park, Little Falls, West Milford, and all of Passaic County.
 Do not let legal grey areas prevent you from seeking the full child custody rights to which you are entitled.